Get the Recipe

 Since I often spoon it over oatmeal for breakfast, I love my applesauce as is, wonderfully thick and intense.
 That said, its texture is easily adjusted with water or apple cider to taste.
 (Full disclosure: I've been known to thin my applesauce with Applejack for an extra layer of flavor.)
 Just take it slow, and work in an ounce at a time to avoid overdoing it.

-As a final touch, I like to stir a few drops of rosewater into my applesauce.
+As a final touch, I like to stir a few drops of rose water into my applesauce.
 Not so much that anything perfume-y comes through—only enough to restore a sense of freshness to the cooked fruit.
 Apples and roses are in the same botanical family, so their fragrances play well off each other.
+(For more information on what rose water and other extracts, waters, and essential oils can do for your desserts, check out my guide to aromatics beyond vanilla.)

 With a well-rounded blend of fruit, the complexity of toasted sugar, apple cider vinegar for brightness, and the subtle use of aromatics, applesauce can be so much more than a plain purée.
 Yet for all the character it brings to the table, and all the unexpected ingredients I add, the flavor remains focused on apples above all else.